siefca/attribute-filters/docs/USAGE.md

 Attribute sets are instances of [`ActiveModel::AttributeSet`](http://rubydoc.info/gems/attribute-filters/ActiveModel/AttributeSet) class.
+You can create and update sets freely and store them wherever you want, but when it comes to models then (at the class-level) you can and should rely on a storage for sets that is already prepared.

-They are stored within your model as [class instance variables](http://blog.codegram.com/2011/4/understanding-class-instance-variables-in-ruby).
+The attribute sets assigned to models are stored within them as [class instance variable](http://blog.codegram.com/2011/4/understanding-class-instance-variables-in-ruby).
-You cannot and should not interact with them directly but by using dedicated class methods that are available in your models.
+You cannot and should not interact with that storage directly but by using dedicated class methods that are available in your models.
-These methods will allow you to read or write some data from/to attribute sets.
+These methods will allow you to read or write some data from/to stored attribute sets.

 Attribute Filters are using `AttributeSet` instances not just to store internal data but also to interact